Gabriel Deck

-Gabriel Alejandro "Gaby" Deck (born February 8, 1995) is an Argentine professional basketball player for Real Madrid of the Spanish Liga ACB and the EuroLeague.
+Gabriel Alejandro "Gaby" Deck (born February 8, 1995) is an Argentine professional basketball player for Real Madrid of the Liga ACB and the EuroLeague.
 At a height of 1.98 m he can play at both the small forward and power forward positions.

 Early career

 In August 2011, Deck attended the Basketball Without Borders camp held in Rio de Janeiro, Brazil.
 He was named the camp's most valuable player.
 He later played at the Nike Hoops Summit in 2013.

 Professional career

 Quimsa (2010–2016)

 Deck started his professional career with the Argentinian LNB club Quimsa.

 San Lorenzo (2016–2018)

 In 2016, Deck joined the Argentine club San Lorenzo.
 With San Lorenzo, he won the 2018 FIBA Americas League championship while also being named the league's Grand Final MVP.
 Deck was also the competition's top scorer, with a scoring average of 19.1 points per game, over eight games played.